fair-fashion and PR from fashionistas and lobbyists

 UK taxes paid for Unltd, a trust fund for social entrepreneurs that funded Juste.co.uk, a muslin dress business claiming to help Bengalis if it ever traded after getting the grant.

 The real problems of working conditions in cheap countries - and Marie Antoinette's model farm

 China and Vietnam hardly score at all on the Democracy Index; that's obvious but seldom stated.

 Indian states have a working democracy and Bangladesh a new one.

-Poverty is a problem in far eastern countries, even if average wealth per head is high and there is a large new middle class.
+Poverty is a problem in far eastern countries, even if the average wealth per head is high and there is a large new middle class.
 Alongside, people can be persuaded to work for long hours on shanty-town wages.
 Just as the UK had a great industrial revolution and huge charitable work done in the nineteenth century, but still had massive poverty until national insurance and free secondary schools began to solve the problem.
 The way to reduce poverty in the far-east is probably the same.
 Whether you call these things social insurance, universal benefits, or accessible services, they are the kind of thing that help reduce poverty.
 Condoms too.
-They exist in a much reduced form in some far-eastern countries but Ethical Fashion Forum makes no reference to them at all.
+They exist in a much-reduced form in some far-eastern countries but Ethical Fashion Forum doesn't mention them to them at all.